 To retrieve your assignment files you'll be provided a download link for each assignment.
-You'll receive a note that includes the assignment details including the edit and culling (if applicable), pay, timeframe and specific notes and preferences.
+You'll receive a note that includes the assignment details including the edit and culling (if applicable), pay, timeframe and specific notes and client/order preferences.

 Once you download and unzip the file on your hard drive, you're ready to open the Lightroom Catalog file and begin working.

 IMPORTANT: Please do not rename any of the files at any time, otherwise we will not be able to properly sync up your work when you return the updated Lightroom Catalog file to us.